 1. Room Size

 The size of the room with a real balcony can be smaller than the room with a French balcony because of the space taken up by the added balcony.
-Naturally, if you can afford the higher cost, you can always book a room that is more spacious.
+Naturally, if you can afford the higher cost, you can always book a more spacious room.

 3. Type of Balcony